mapprotocol/docs/develop/map-relay-chain/how-to-withdraw.md

 > be careful ： Both of `revokePending` and `revokeActive` command will put the voting `MAP` turn into nonvoting `MAP`
 >
-> Now your voting `MAP` state has changed from not active state or active state to locking state.
+> Now your voting `MAP` state has changed from pending state or active state to locking state.
 >
 > the next step is same to [How To withdraw Locked MAP](./how-to-withdraw.md#how-to-withdraw-locked-map)

 ## How To withdraw Locked MAP